Some public schools in Maryland open for kids who need it most

 Chiara Jaffe, a parent in Montgomery County, has been troubled that the system has no clear plan to offer in-person instruction for children like her son, who is autistic and has Down syndrome.
 “They are actually losing skills they once had,” she said.

-Priority should go to those who have lost the most, including English language learners, students of color and students with disabilities, said Diego Uriburu, a co-founder of the Black and Brown Coalition for Educational Equity and Excellence in Montgomery.
+Priority should go to those who have lost the most, including English-language learners, students of color and students with disabilities, said Diego Uriburu, a co-founder of the Black and Brown Coalition for Educational Equity and Excellence in Montgomery.

 “Some families are desperate to have their children go back to school,” he said.
 “But others are very concerned because covid is disproportionately affecting families of color.”

-While Caroline County has only had 652 cases since March, compared to 22,421 in Montgomery County, it is more similar when population is figured in.
-Caroline has 1,983 cases per 100,000 population, compared to Montgomery’s 2,156 cases, according to tracking by The Washington Post.
+While Caroline County has only had 652 cases since March, compared with 22,421 in Montgomery County, it is more similar when population is figured in.
+Caroline has 1,983 cases per 100,000 population, compared with Montgomery’s 2,156 cases, according to tracking by The Washington Post.

 Even in Caroline County, the number of on-campus learners is a fraction of the school system’s 5,600-student enrollment — about 10 to 15 percent.
 Distance learning is the prevailing approach for now.